 00:00 / 00:00

-Price had little success on Columbia until an introduction to Hank Williams in the fall of 1951 changed his fortunes.
-Williams took Price with him on the road and the two co-wrote a song, “Weary Blues (From Waiting),” that Price recorded.
-Though not a major hit, the song did fairly well for Price, and in January 1952 he moved to Nashville to join the Grand Ole Opry.
-There he roomed with Williams and used the Drifting Cowboys as his backup band.
-Many of Price’s recordings from this period show him self-consciously adopting Williams’s style.
-This trend would lessen, though, as Price allowed his natural voice more sway on such early hits as the 1954 double-sided “I’ll Be There (If You Ever Want Me)” b/w “Release Me.”
+Price had little success on Columbia until an introduction to Hank Williams in 1951 changed his luck.
+Williams took Price on the road, and the two co-wrote “Weary Blues (From Waiting),” which Price recorded and released.
+It wasn’t a major hit, but did reasonably well, and in January 1952 he moved to Nashville to join the Grand Ole Opry.
+He shared a house with Williams and used the Drifting Cowboys as his backup band.
+Recordings from this period reveal Price self-consciously adopting Williams’s style.
+His uncertainty would lessen as he allowed his natural voice to shine on such hits as the 1954 double-sided “I’ll Be There (If You Ever Want Me)” b/w “Release Me.”

 The pivotal record of Price’s career was “Crazy Arms,” recorded March 1, 1956.
-Introduced by Tommy Jackson’s searing fiddle (“I whistled the sound I wanted Tommy to play,” Price recalled), and driven by Buddy Killen’s 4/4 bass line, “Crazy Arms” introduced a novel, modernist intensity to what was still an essentially classic honky-tonk sound.
-The record spent twenty weeks at #1 and established Price as a full-fledged star.
-For the next several years, he continued to tinker with his sound, most importantly emphasizing a shuffle rhythm that was barely perceptible on “Crazy Arms.”
-The 4/4 shuffle, which many artists soon adopted, became so closely identified with Price it was known in country circles as the “Ray Price Beat.”
+Tommy Jackson’s searing fiddle intro and Buddy Killen’s driving 4/4 bass line introduced a new intensity to what was still a classic honky-tonk sound.
+The record spent twenty weeks at #1 and established Price as a star.
+He continued to develop his sound, emphasizing the shuffle rhythm that was established on “Crazy Arms.”
+Many artists adopted the 4/4 shuffle, calling it the “Ray Price Beat.”

-Price’s long association with Columbia ended in 1974, as did his years of chart dominance.
-Disgruntled with Nashville, he had moved back to Texas.
-Subsequent recordings for Myrrh, ABC/Dot, Monument, and various other labels were often musically unsatisfying, though a 1980 duet album with Willie Nelson showed off Price again in fine form.
-Through the latter half of the 1980s, Price recorded for the Nashville independent Step One, and in 1992 he returned to Columbia for a one-off album that went undeservedly unnoticed.
-Price issued albums on Justice (Prisoner of Love, 2000) and Audium (Time, 2002), but his 2003 duet album with Willie Nelson for Lost Highway, Run That by Me One More Time, was his first to register on Billboard‘s country album chart in fifteen years.
-“Lost Highway,” a Nelson-Price duet from the 2007 Lost Highway release Last of the Breed (an album that also featured Merle Haggard), won a Grammy for Best Country Collaboration with Vocals.
+Price had already moved home to Texas when his lengthy association with Columbia ended in 1974.
+Recordings for Myrrh, ABC/Dot, Monument, and other labels were often musically unsatisfying, though a 1980 duet album with Willie Nelson showed Price in fine form.
+Price recorded for Step One Records through the 1980s, and in 1992 he returned to Columbia for one album.
+Price issued albums on Justice (Prisoner of Love, 2000) and Audium (Time, 2002), but another duet album with Willie Nelson, Run That by Me One More Time (2003), was his first to register on Billboard‘s country album chart in fifteen years.
+“Lost Highway,” a Nelson-Price duet from the 2007 Lost Highway release Last of the Breed, won a Grammy for Best Country Collaboration with Vocals.

 In November 2012, Price announced he had been diagnosed with pancreatic cancer.
-Ray Price died on December 16, 2013 from complications of the disease.
+He died on December 16, 2013 from complications of the disease.

 – Adapted from the Country Music Hall of Fame® and Museum’s Encyclopedia of Country Music, published by Oxford University Press.